 This top-of-the-world hike features incredible alpine meadows and great glacier views.
 The trail is in the trees for the first several miles.
-At a little over 2.5 miles in, the Siyeh Pass Trail breaks off to the west and heads up Preston Park.
+At a little over 2.5 miles in, the Siyeh Pass Trail breaks off to the east and heads up Preston Park.
 This is one of the prettiest alpine meadows in the Park, and is a perfect spot for lunch.
 Mt.
 Siyeh, one of six peaks in Glacier that is over 10,000 feet high, dominates the view to the north.

 At the head of the valley, the trail has some switchbacks up the rocky slopes of Matahpi Peak to the pass.
 From there, you will have excellent views into three different drainages.
 The pass is a great place to stop for a quick rest before descending 3,400 feet over 5.4 miles of trail.
 Mountain goats and bighorn sheep are often seen on the Baring Creek side of the pass as you look at Sexton Glacier, which is the main source of the creek.
 The terrain moves from rocky to alpine to forest.